adde/Anjo/README.md

-Anax-base
+Anjo-base
 =========

 A webbtemplate / boilerplate for smaller websites and webbapplications using PHP.

-Built by Mikael Roos.
+Built by Andreas Jönsson.

 Read article about this here: http://dbwebb.se/kunskap/anax-en-hallbar-struktur-for-dina-webbapplikationer

 License
 ------------------

-This software is free software and carries a MIT license.
+This software is free software and carries a WTFPL license.